gaggle-net/candidate-technical-assessment-exercise/INSTRUCTIONS.md

 You may enter either a number, a name or a portion of a name, and then click the **submit** button.

 For best results, your entry should appear in the demo data below :).
-However, the service is built to return **"Invalid Input Received"** for most invalid inputs as wel as **"No Results Found"**" for any case where no records were found for a valid (validly formed) input.
+However, the service is built to return **"Invalid Input Received"** for most invalid inputs as well as **"No Results Found"**" for any case where no records were found for a valid (validly formed) input.